 Home Health Aide

-Personal Care Attendants (PCA) and Home Health Aides (HHAs) offer clients help with many daily self-care tasks.
-Evergreen Private Care’s professionals can offer the same socialization and light housekeeping services offered by a Companion, and much more.
-They are trained to be aware of changes in their client’s behavior and vital signs that might indicate the need for medical intervention.
+Certified Nursing Assistants (CNAs) and Home Health Aides (HHAs) offer Clients help with many daily self-care tasks.
+Evergreen Private Care’s professionals can offer the same socialization and light housekeeping services offered by a Companion and much more.
+They are trained to be aware of changes in their Client’s behavior and vital signs that might indicate the need for medical intervention.

-Personal care is a preferred option for clients who are too ill, confused, or physically unable to do things for themselves.
-PCAs and HHAs offer assistance to clients who:
+Skilled Caregiving is a preferred option for Clients who are too ill, disoriented, or physically unable to do things for themselves.
+CNAs and HHAs offer assistance to Clients who:

 - Have difficulty performing daily self-care and hygiene tasks

 - Should be monitored for signs of a change in health condition

 - Must be supported in moving in and out of bed or in using a mobility device

 CNAs and HHAs are an important part of the team that helps Clients recover or maintain their health and quality of life.
 The experienced assistants and aides sent by Evergreen Private Care are sensitive to the fact that each Client has a different level of ability.
 They are careful to preserve the dignity, privacy and independence of Clients by providing the ideal level of support needed for each task.